JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 actual enum class Department { IT, HR, Sales, Marketing }
 ```

-However, matching `Department` in common code can never be exhaustive now.
-Therefore, the compiler requires you
+However, in this case, these extra constants in platform source sets won't match with those in common code.
-to handle all potential additional cases.
+Therefore, the compiler requires you to handle all additional cases.

 So, the function that implements the `when` construction on `Department` requires an `else` clause: